British things

 The Influence of British Music on Fashion

 The music scene in Britain has always been closely linked to fashion.
 From the Mods of the 1960s to the punk movement of the 1970s, musicians have often set the trends.
-The influence continues today, with artists such as Harry Styles and Dua Lipa influencing fashion choices for their fans.
+The influence endures today, with artists such as Harry Styles and Dua Lipa shaping fashion choices among their fans.

 Fashion Icons of Britain